-2) Buoy
+Buoy

-The Buoy Deviation is the maximum deviation toward the skier measured when the pylon is at the buoy.
+Boat Deviation is observed when the pylon is at the boat guides.

-If the deviation is more than 20cm Away from the Skier an optional re-ride will be awarded.
+If the deviation is more than 25cm Away from the Skier,

+The skier is entitled to an optional re-ride.
 The skier can improve.
-The score is protected.
+The score is protected to the point the pass is not out of tolerance to the positive.